masterapps-au/encrypted_s3_backup/README.md

 `ignore_regex` - Optional.
 A list of regular expressions that can be used to ignore files or folders on the source storage.

+`lzma_level` - Optional.
+Compression level for LZMA when compressing files <=10MB.
+Default 6.
+1 is fastest, 9 is slowest.

+`gzip_level` - Optional.
+Compression level for GZIP when compressing files >10MB.
+Default 6.
+1 is fastest, 9 is slowest.

 ## License